qa-Ashut0sh/Portfolio/README.md

 - [Examples of my work](#examples-of-my-work)
 - [Additional Points](#additional-points)
 ## About me
-1. Results-driven QA Engineer with **3.5 years** of experience in Software Testing, skilled in ensuring the delivery of high-quality software products.
+1. I'm a QA Engineer with **3.5 years** of experience in Software Testing, skilled in ensuring the delivery of high-quality software products(both web & mobile).

 2. Expertise in various testing areas, including **API**, **UI**, **Performance** and **Database**, ensuring thorough and practical testing.